 The regeneration area covers 1,300 hectares of land, including more than 400 hectares of potential development land strategically located immediately to the south-east of Leeds city centre and bounded by the M1 and M621 motorways.

-It extends from the southern city centre, including the Royal Armouries and Clarence Dock, out through Stourton and Cross Green through to the M1 east of the city centre.
+It extends from the southern part of the city centre, including Leeds Dock, through Stourton and Cross Green to the M1 which runs to the east of the city.
 The £32 million East Leeds Link Road, a new dual carriageway opened in 2009, provides a direct road link from Leeds city centre through the Aire Valley Leeds to junction 45 of the M1 motorway.

 The area is already home to 400 businesses employing around 15,000 people, mainly in manufacturing, wholesale and distribution, along with more recent office and service employment at business parks such as Leeds Valley Park and waterfront locations.